Beach Volleyball vs Indoor Volleyball

 The Court Sizes

 A beach volleyball court is 16m x 8m, with no clear attack line.
 An indoor court is 18m x 9m.
 It has a parallel attack line, 3m from the center line.
 During an indoor game, the back row players must stay behind the attack line when hitting a ball.
 Movement is less restricted on the beach, players can hit the ball from anywhere.
-The biggest reason for the size difference, rapid movement on the sand is very tiring.
-Plus, a smaller court ensures more entertaining rallies.
+The biggest reason for the size difference is team size ( 2 players vs 6 players ) and the tiring nature of fast movements on sand.
+A smaller court in beach volleyball ensures more entertaining rallies.

 A beach volleyball is much softer and lighter than an indoor volleyball.
 The indoor balls are made from leather to be more robust.
 Indoor volleyball is all about power, the heavier ball moves quickly and can also be hit much harder.

 The lighter beach volleyball is also slightly bigger.
-This combo ensures that the ball can almost float in the air, a skilled player can use the weather to his/her advantage.
+This combo ensures that the ball can almost float in the air, a skilled player can use the weather such as slight winds to his/her advantage.

 The Players per Side